Diane Kurys: Directorial career

 Four years later, in 2008, the biopic about Françoise Sagan called Sagan was released.
 Starring Sylvie Testud, Denis Podalydès, Pierre Palmade, Jeanne Balibar, Guillaume Gallienne, and Arielle Dombasle.

-Her latest film is Pour une femme, released in 2013, was shot in Lyon during the summer of 2012 which stars Benoît Magimel, Mélanie Thierry and Nicolas Duvauchelle Clotilde Hesme, Julie Ferrier, Sylvie Testud and Denis Podalydès.
-The film is her take on an affair as a result of her parents' messy marriage and divorce.
-In this case focusing on her fathers point of view while Entre Nous, otherwise known as, Coup de foudre, is her mother's take on the subject.
-The film won in CoLCoA French Film Festival in 2014.
+Her film For a Woman (Pour une femme, 2013) was shot in Lyon during the summer of 2012 with stars Benoît Magimel, Mélanie Thierry and Nicolas Duvauchelle.
+The film is about an affair from the point of view of the husband, inspired in part by her parents' messy marriage and divorce, and is a companion piece to her earlier film Entre Nous, which was from mother's point of view.
+The film won the Audience Special Mention at the 2014 CoLCoA French Film Festival.

-In 2016, she produced and directed her thirteenth film, adapted from Sylvie Testud's book C'est le métier qui rentre (Arrete ton cinema) (published by Fayard), a comedy that tells the story of the setbacks of a famous actress to whom two extravagant producers offer to make a film.
-The cast includes Josiane Balasko, Zabou Breitman, Sylvie Testud, Fred Testot, François Xavier Demaison, Claire Keim, Virginie Hocq, Hélène de Fougerolles and Florence Thomassin.
+In 2016, she produced and directed her thirteenth film, Arrête ton cinéma!, adapted from Sylvie Testud's book C'est le métier qui rentre, a comedy following a famous actress weighing an extravagant offer to make a film.
+The cast includes Josiane Balasko, Zabou Breitman, and Sylvie Testud.